raspberrypilearning/catch-the-bus/en/step_3.md

 --- /task ---

+--- task ---

+**Test:** Click on your code to test it.
+Try changing the numbers so Scratch cat stops at the bus.

+--- /task ---

-Some sprites have more than one costume, you will use Scratch cat's costumes to create a walking animation.
+Some sprites have more than one costume.
+You will use Scratch cat's costumes to create a walking animation.

 --- task ---